Test in production without watermarks.

 Sub Main(args As String())

-' Creating a barcode is as simple as:
+' Creating a simple barcode with EAN8 encoding

 myBarcode.SaveAsImage("EAN8.jpeg")

-' Barcode can also be made from from Binary data (byte or stream)
+' Barcode creation from Binary data (byte array and MemoryStream)

 Dim payloadAsString As String = "This is some random string"

-Dim payloadAsByteArray() As Byte = System.Text.Encoding.Default.GetBytes(payloadAsString) ' Byte Array
+Dim payloadAsByteArray() As Byte = System.Text.Encoding.Default.GetBytes(payloadAsString) ' Convert String to Byte Array

-Dim AztecBarcode = BarcodeWriter.CreateBarcode(payloadAsByteArray, BarcodeWriterEncoding.Aztec, 400, 400) ' Create from Byte Array
+Dim AztecBarcode = BarcodeWriter.CreateBarcode(payloadAsByteArray, BarcodeWriterEncoding.Aztec, 400, 400) ' Create barcode from Byte Array

-Dim AztecBarcode2 = BarcodeWriter.CreateBarcode(payloadAsStream, BarcodeWriterEncoding.Aztec, 400, 400) ' Create from Memory Stream
+Dim AztecBarcode2 = BarcodeWriter.CreateBarcode(payloadAsStream, BarcodeWriterEncoding.Aztec, 400, 400) ' Create barcode from Memory Stream

 AztecBarcode.SaveAsImage("AztecBarcode.png")